rajrayala/ng-gcaptcha/README.md

 Note: It is not madatory to provide showV2Captcha or showV3Captcha, By simply providing sitekeys at the provider level the required captcha's will be rendered.

+Few of the features which is applicable to V2:
+Get a widget id (applicable only for V2)
+Getting Captcha Response Value
-Resetting the Captcha using GrecaptchaService (Resetting recaptcha is only applicable to V2):
+Resetting the Captcha using GrecaptchaService (Resetting recaptcha is only applicable to V2)

 ```typescript
 // app.component.ts